Quality of care; Long-term care; Risk-adjusted outcomes; Racial disparities; Health economics; Quality report cards

 1997 James G. Zimmer New Investigator Award for Excellence in Research in Aging and Disability, American Public Health Association, Gerontological Health Section.

 Dana B. Mukamel, Ph.D. is Professor at the Department of Medicine and Director of the iTEQC Research Program at the University of California, Irvine (UCI).
+She also holds appointments in Public Health and Nursing.
 Prior to joining the University of California she was on the faculty at the University of Rochester Medical Center.
 She also has affiliations with the UCI Paul Merage School of Business and the program in Public Health at UCI.

 Dr. Mukamel serves on several CMS task forces advising CMS on the design of risk-adjusted quality measures, quality report cards, and pay for performance programs.
 Dr. Mukamel has served on the editorial board of the American Journal of Public health and as an editor of the Journal of Health Services Research Outcomes and Methodology.
 She currently serves on the editorial board of the Journal of Health Services Research.
 She also serves on many national advisory and review boards for organizations such as CMS, NIH, AHRQ, VA and MedPAC.
 Dr. Mukamel received a Lifetime Achievement Award from the American Public Health Association (APHA) for her work on quality of long term care.

-Selected PUBLICATIONS and CONTRIBUTIONS TO SCIENCE are listed below:
+CONTRIBUTIONS TO SCIENCE with selected PUBLICATIONS and are listed below:

 1. Development of Risk Adjusted Outcome Measures of Quality: Health care report cards have become a mainstay of our healthcare system.
-There are over 150 public report cards, including the Compare series published by the Federal Government.
-More will be published in the coming years, as mandated by the Affordable Care Act of 2010.
-All of these rely on risk adjusted outcomes based quality measures.
+There are over 150 public report cards, including the Care Compare series published by the Federal Government.
+More have been published following the mandates of the Affordable Care Act of 2010.
+All of these rely on risk adjusted outcomes-based quality measures.
 My 1997 Medical Care paper was the first study to develop such measures for nursing homes, paving the way to the first Federal report card – Nursing Home Compare.
 Following this work, I continued to investigate the methodological issues related to the measurement of quality using these methods, to study the properties of these measures, and to develop new prototype measures in other areas, such as end-of-life care.
 I serve on many advisory boards for CMS, as well as private organizations, that are charged with development of these types of quality measures.
-Relevant citations include:

 a.
 Mukamel DB.
 "Risk Adjusted Outcome Measures and Quality of Care in Nursing Homes."
 Medical Care 1997; 35(4):367-385.